 Website owners, online marketing companies and online media outlets want to hire social media butterflies.
 The more you promote the things you’ve written for a company, the more exposure you give the company that’s paying you to write.
 They love that!

-In the last few months I’ve noticed more and more writing applications asking for my Klout score.
-They not only want to hire someone with savvy writing skills, they also want someone who’s going to market their brand, spread the word–be a cheerleader.
+In the last few months, I’ve noticed more and more writing applications asking for links ot my social media profiles.
+They not only want to hire someone with savvy writing skills, they also want someone who’s going to market their brand, spread the word and be a cheerleader.

 Grab Your Pompoms

 So, whatever you’ve written, promote it.
 Share it.
 Tweet it.
-Digg it.
-Stumble it.
+Add it to your email signature.
 Put yourself out there and let readers give you feedback.
 Start conversations.
-These interactions translate into that magical two digit Klout score.
+These interactions translate into that magical two-digit Klout score and boost your engagement and reach stats on social media platforms.

 One application I filled out asked for writers with a minimum Klout score of 50 to be considered for the position.
-Your Klout score really is as much of a game changer as having a journalism degree or published clips under your belt.
+Your Klout score/level of online engagement really is as much of a game-changer as having a journalism degree or published clips under your belt.

 Companies want to hire socialites.
 So, get out there and do it.
 If know you’re thinking, “Well, Angela, I’m already wasting too much time on Facebook, and you want me to do it more?“.